VasuDev327/cs5293sp23-project1/README.md

 **1.txt, 2.txt, 5.txt, 6.txt, 7.txt are the inputfiles I have used in this code.**
 **The files folder is the output file folder where the redacted format will be available.**

+## test.py
+Instead of individual modules, I have added all the functions in the same test file.